tsuka/mix/README.md

 There are a lot of configuration options you can set and any task is free to invent its own.
-Mix's configuration is simplistic and concise because Mix sane defaults for options that most every project will use.
+Mix's configuration is simplistic and concise because Mix has sane defaults for options that most projects will use.
 Examples:

 * `:compile_path` = `"exbin/"`